ember-learn/guides-source/guides/release/getting-started/quick-start.md

-There is a problem with this though – if you tried this in the browser, you will quickly discovered that clicking on the buttons will bring up an alert dialog that said "The person's name is undefined!" – eek!
+There is a problem with this though – if you tried this in the browser, you will quickly discovered that clicking on the buttons will bring up an alert dialog that said "The person's name is `[Object Mousevent]`!" – eek!

 The cause of this bug is that we wrote our action to take an argument – the person's name – and we forgot to pass it.
 The fix is easy enough: